uclisec/uclisec.github.io/_pages/seminars.md

 You can subscribe to our mailing list by sending an email with subject "subscribe" to infosec-seminars-join (at) ucl.ac.uk.
 You can also subscribe to our Google Calendar: \[[ICS](https://www.google.com/calendar/ical/pk0m34jd9tiad42vk08vhlphbs%40group.calendar.google.com/public/basic.ics)\] \[[HTML](https://www.google.com/calendar/embed?src=pk0m34jd9tiad42vk08vhlphbs%40group.calendar.google.com&ctz=Europe/London)\].
 * *How can I learn more about InfoSec research and teaching activities at UCL?*
 Check out the UCL's InfoSec research group [page](/about).
-We also run an excellent MSc in Information Security [Degree](https://www.ucl.ac.uk/computer-science/study/postgraduate-taught/information-security-msc) and a [Centre](https://www.ucl.ac.uk/cybersecurity-cdt/) for Doctoral Training in Cybersecurity, and maintain a [blog](https://benthamsgaze.org/) called Bentham's Gaze.
+We also run an MSc in Information Security [Degree](https://www.ucl.ac.uk/computer-science/study/postgraduate-taught/information-security-msc) and a [Centre](https://www.ucl.ac.uk/cybersecurity-cdt/) for Doctoral Training in Cybersecurity, and maintain a [blog](https://benthamsgaze.org/) called Bentham's Gaze.
 * *Any other questions?*
 Please [email](mailto:silpa.shah@ucl.ac.uk) us!